The author with her son, Ian Drazick in 2004

 A: Almost three years.
 I started writing in November 2006, and finished the final chapter in October 2009.

 Q: How did you research the medical information for "Together We Will Win?"

 A: I already had quite a bit of the information written in my journal.
 We were learning all about it as we were going through it.
 We wanted to know what the chemotherapy drugs were, and how they worked, and I wrote down most of what we learned at that time.
 When working on the book, I did further research online to verify those details for the book.
 I researched a number of reputable medical websites, and easily found that the information I had was consistent in all of them.

 Q: What do you find that people like most about "Together We Will Win?"

 A: Everyone who has read "Together We Will Win" and commented, has said that it is powerful, emotional, and informative, among many other positive remarks.
 They all love that the book is written in Ian's voice all the way to the end.
 And I love when I hear that.
 My editor had told me writing in Ian's voice was risky, but to me it seemed the only way to tell Ian's story.
 I'm so happy that readers like it.

 Q: Did you find writing this book to be therapeutic work for yourself?

 A: I can feel happy that I was able to do this for Ian, and that it is what he wanted it to be, a book about him and his fight with this aggressive disease, testicular cancer.
 I can feel joy in knowing I have fulfilled my promise to my son.
-But this book is not about my own pain and grief.
-I am in the story of course, but I wrote this book for Ian, and for his intentions toward the world of young men who can benefit from learning how bad testicular cancer can get.
+But this book is not about my grief.
+I wrote this book for Ian, and for his intentions toward the world of young men who can benefit from learning how bad testicular cancer can get.